Full-time MBA — Class of 2025

 Example MS-ISM employers

-*Synthesized specialized master’s Class of ’24 data includes MS-ISM data from the Class of ’23, per the reporting standards.
-The Class of ’24 will be included in the 2025 Specialized Master’s Annual Report.
+*Specialized master’s Class of ’25 data includes MS-ISM data from the Class of ’24, per the reporting standards.

 Full-time accepted offers